i-love-flamingo/flamingo/Readme.md

 * GraphQL Module (and therefore support to build SPA and PWAs on top of it)
 * Caching modules providing resilience and caching for external APIs calls.
 * pugtemplate template engine for server side rendering with the related frontend tooling **[Flamingo Carotene](https://github.com/i-love-flamingo/flamingo-carotene)**
-* **[Flamingo Commerce](https://github.com/i-love-flamingo/flamingo-commerce)**  active projects that offer rich and flexible features to build modern e-commerce applications.
+* **[Flamingo Commerce](https://github.com/i-love-flamingo/flamingo-commerce)**  is an active projects that offer rich and flexible features to build modern e-commerce applications.